What is a sinus?

 Reduce overall weight of the head

-In this tutorial you will learn the basic anatomy of the nose and paranasal sinuses.
+In this tutorial you will review the basic anatomy of the nose and paranasal sinuses.
 Use it in conjunction with your lectures and anatomy sessions.

 Drainage of Nasolacrimal ducts and sinuses